Deanw123outlook/Backend-Cryptocurrency-Anayltics-User-Interface-System-/README.md

 Furthermore, the user can take a look at the autocorrelation function of a specific cyptocurrency & time frame which is a useful tool for analysing trends and forecasting future movements in the market.

+NOTE
+Still in the development stages as the project continues to update and progress !